pedonc/how-to/README.md

-# How To

-Below is documentation of several useful procedures.

 # Automatically Refresh Website Via Console To Keep Session Alive

 These instructions are for using the Web Console to automatically refresh a window to keep an authenticated session alive.